digidotcom/cc_ansic/private/Readme.txt

     v1.2

         Support for Remote configuration (using the rci_request payload mechanism within the send_message operation) has been added.
-This allows iDigi Connector applications to develop configurations that can be remotely managed (read/write) through iDigi Manager Pro or a web services client.
+This allows Cloud Connector applications to develop configurations that can be remotely managed (read/write) through Device Manager or a web services client.
         Note this feature requires a C99 Compiler.

         Support for Remote File Systems (using the file_system operation) has been added.
-This allows remotely connected devices to easily connect to standard file system commands (i.e., open, close, read, write, stat) and have the file system contents displayed through iDigi Manager Pro or through a web services client.
+This allows remotely connected devices to easily connect to standard file system commands (i.e., open, close, read, write, stat) and have the file system contents displayed through Device Manager or through a web services client.

         Additional examples demonstrating secure connections using OpenSSL.
 This